Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 The price of any medication can vary depending on a patient’s health insurance coverage, their geographic location, and the pharmacy they utilize.
 Without insurance (and at the time of this writing), the cost of Mounjaro® can range from about $300 to $400 for a 30-day supply.
 Conversely, the price of Ozempic®, without any discount or insurance, can range from about $800 to $850 for a month’s supply.

-In general, the injectable Ozempic® tends to be more expensive than the tablet-form Mounjaro®.
+In general, injectable Ozempic® tends to be more expensive than injectable Mounjaro®.
 However, it’s critical to note that these figures can vary significantly based on the patient’s prescription coverage and any available discounts or assistance programs.
 Both Mounjaro® and Ozempic® offer savings cards or discount programs which can significantly reduce the cost burden for eligible patients.

 For instance, Ozempic® offers a savings card that can reduce the copay to as low as $25 a month for up to 24 months for commercially insured patients.
 Similarly, Mounjaro® also offers a savings program that can limit the copay to $10 a month for eligible individuals.